willow-hu/willow-hu.github.io/_pages/about.md

 I am currently an independent researcher.
 My research interests lie in AI and machine learning.
 Specifically, I am interested in how to make AI models more general to facilitate their real-world application.

-I was a Ph.D. student in the School of Computing and Information Systems (SCIS) at [Singapore Management University (SMU)](https://www.smu.edu.sg/), under the supervision of [Thivya Kandappu](https://www.thivyak.info/) and [Ma Dong](https://www.dongma.info/).
-I also worked closely with [Guohao Lan](https://guohao.netlify.app/).
+I was a Ph.D. student in the School of Computing and Information Systems (SCIS) at [Singapore Management University (SMU)](https://www.smu.edu.sg/), under the supervision of [Dr. Thivya Kandappu](https://www.thivyak.info/) and [Dr. Ma Dong](https://www.dongma.info/).
+I also worked closely with [Dr. Guohao Lan](https://guohao.netlify.app/).
 My research areas were Human-Computer Interaction (HCI) and Pervasive Sensing.
 However, I withdrew from the PhD program because the research topic didn't match my interest.

 Prior to this, I earned my Master's degree from the University of Electronic Science and Technology of China (UESTC).
-During my studies, I focused on Computer Vision and Vision-Language Processing in the Intelligent Vision Information Processing (IVIP) Lab, under the guidance of [Hongliang Li](https://www.sice.uestc.edu.cn/info/1450/11693.htm).
+During my studies, I focused on Computer Vision and Vision-Language Processing in the Intelligent Vision Information Processing (IVIP) Lab, under the guidance of [Prof. Hongliang Li](https://www.sice.uestc.edu.cn/info/1450/11693.htm).

 # 📝 Publications